How to create the perfect memorial plaque

 Why memorial plaques matter

 Creating a memorial plaque is a meaningful way to honour a loved one’s life and legacy.
 Whether placed in a cemetery, garden, or on a bench or wall, a plaque offers a lasting tribute and a place for reflection.
+If you are learning how to make a memorial plaque, the process involves a few simple steps to ensure the tribute lasts for generations.
 We help families arrange over 4,000 Australian-made plaques each year across our 11 cemeteries.
-Handcrafted in partnership with Australia’s most trusted foundry, each plaque is made with care and respect - ensuring dignity and meaning for generations to come.
+Handcrafted in partnership with Australia’s most trusted foundry, each plaque is made with care and respect.
+This ensures dignity and meaning for years to come.

 Step 1: Decide on the size

-Some memorials can accommodate more than one person so consider whether the plaque will commemorate one, two, or more individuals (depending on location), or if separate plaques are preferred for each person.
+Some memorials can accommodate more than one person.
+Consider whether the plaque will commemorate one, two, or more individuals, or if separate plaques are preferred for each person.

 Step 2: Craft a meaningful inscription